Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/lea-immenkamp/Wenjing_solution.md

     ## Residual standard error: 1.236 on 114 degrees of freedom
     ## Multiple R-squared:  0.08693,    Adjusted R-squared:  0.0549
     ## F-statistic: 2.713 on 4 and 114 DF,  p-value: 0.03339

-    #use a linear plot with the motivation on the x-Axis, QIpost quality on the y-axis and one line (colour) for each Intervention #type.
-It should look like an interaction plot in the end

-    model %>% plotmod(x=Motivation,w=Intervention)+labs(y="QIpost quality",title="Motivation effect")

 ![](Wenjing_solution_files/figure-markdown_strict/plot_data_sencond_plot-1.png)
 Conclusion: The interaction between intervention type and motivation was